The English Riviera

 Lord Derby was to run the Ambulance Corps, with the same organised discipline as the Villa Sansovino.
 With a branch at the Hotel Ruhl in Nice the Corps was set up to provide a fleet of ambulances, each capable of carrying five stretchers or ten sitting cases to be used under the authority of the French military.
 They aimed at 20 cars, either donated or bought by donated funds, and for this they were linked to the American Field Service in New York, which had done such sterling work in World War I. They asked for Chevrolet cars to be sent from America but before these arrived they had to make do with other vehicles of various shapes, sizes and origin.
 These included a Citroen Traction, a Mercedes and one of the short-lived Matford Ford F-81 Break de Chasse.

-To send them on their way the first ambulances were inaugurated in Cannes and blessed by Monseigneur Paul Remond, the Bishop of Nice, along with a much decorated unknown dignitary.
+To send them on their way the first ambulances were inaugurated in Cannes and blessed by Monseigneur Paul Remond, the Bishop of Nice, along with the Superintendent of the Order of St. Lazarus of Jerusalem in full regalia.
 Bishop Remond, at that time a fervent admirer of the Vichy regime, would become one of those courageous members of the Clergy who risked their lives to organise safe houses for Jewish children.
 Convents, such as Nôtre Dame de Bonne Voyage in Cannes were told to protect Jewish children and their mothers.

-Right – ambulances being blessed by the Bishop and an unknown gentleman in splendid regalia!
+Right – ambulances being blessed by the Bishop and the Superintendent of the Order of St. Lazarus of Jerusalem in full regalia.

 The ‘front’ to which the Ambulance Corps travelled was Hagondange, a village near Metz and the failed Maginot Line and the ambulances, now augmented by four large converted Chevrolets sent from America, joined other similar groups.
 Also included was a French mobile field hospital with an X-ray unit, a generating plant and a fully equipped mobile operating theatre.
 But when the Germans broke through 15 miles to the north there was a rapid withdrawal of both ambulances and field hospital which, along with a constant stream of refugees, fled to relative safety in the south.
 The fate of the Chevrolets is not recorded.